Hexerpowers/Install-OpenCV-Jetson-Xavier/README.md

 ------------

+# Attention!
+>This script will not work on Jetson Nano! <br>
+> Even if it will build, your OpenCV will fail with SEGV on imread, imshow etc.

+For Jetson Nano script look [here](https://github.com/Qengineering/Install-OpenCV-Jetson-Nano)
 # Before installation
 * Build can take up to 5 hours, so be prepared to wait for a while.